inside.ewu.edu

 Pre-requisites: ENGL 201 or permission of instructor.

 The practices of humanists are being transformed by digital tools and practices.
-This course offers hands-on training for historians and others, including text-mining, digital storytelling, mapping humanities information and place-based storytelling, image and audio production, digital research methodology and social media.
-Students will complete a digital project.
+This course offers hands-on training for historians and others, including text-mining, digital storytelling, mapping humanities information and place-based storytelling, image and audio production, digital research methodology, and social media.
+Students complete a digital project.

 HIST 452.
 THE HISTORY OF NATIONAL PARKS.
 5 Credits.